mrkale/gbj_ds18b20/README.md

 <a id="getSensors"></a>

 ## getSensors()

 #### Description
 The method returns number of active (communicating) DS18B20 temperature sensors on the one-wire bus.
+* The number of sensors is calculated the first time in the constructor and it is the number at the moment of creating a library instance object.
+* The number of sensors is updated at each iterating over the one-wire bus by the method [sensors()](#sensors).

 #### Syntax
     uint8_t getSensors()